 Upgrading to yet another version of Windows can be tedious and understandably it gets old having to readjust to new graphic interfaces every couple of years!
 Here at Magic City Systems, we have several clients who have already upgraded and some who are just finally breaking into Windows 10.
-Fortunately, this new operating system is proving to be a vast improvement from Windows 8, and some would even say its becoming their top choice over the beloved Windows 7 Professional!
+Fortunately, this new operating system is proving to be a vast improvement from Windows 8, and some would even say it’s becoming their top choice over the beloved Windows 7 Professional!

-Here’s some of the new features you may have missed:
+Here are some of the new features you may have missed:

 The Task View button.

 Use the Task View button on the taskbar to see and switch between open apps.
 You can still use Alt-Tab on your keyboard, but this little shortcut comes in handy if you are stuck to your mouse movements.